-Knowledge, technology, and building science have given us the tools to prepare for, and mitigate against, the weather threats we will face.
+Knowledge, technology, and building science have given us the tools to prepare for, and mitigate damage from the threats we will face.

-Building resilient reduces the risk of loss, impacts on economies, infrastructure, and residents, and allows people to get back to normal quicker.
-Maybe even improve "normal.”
+Building resiliently reduces the risk of loss, impacts on economies, infrastructure, and residents, and allows people to get back to normal quicker.
+Perhaps even improve "normal.”

 We’ve been stuck in a “rinse and repeat” mentality when affected by natural disasters, tending to build back using the same way.

 We can build better, some are building better, and everyone can build resilient.